Natural toothbrush alternatives

 Scientific research such as "The miswak (chewing stick) and oral health.
 Studies on oral hygiene practices of urban Saudi Arabians" (see www.ncbi.nlm.nih.gov/pubmed/15224592?dopt=Abstract), "An in vitro antimicrobial comparison of miswak extract with commercially available non-alcohol mouthrinses" (see www.ncbi.nlm.nih.gov/entrez/query.fcgi?db=pubmed&cmd=Retrieve&dopt=AbstractPlus&list_uids=16451373&query_hl=1&itool=pubmed_docsum), "Comparative effect of chewing sticks and toothbrushing on plaque removal and gingival health" (published at www.ncbi.nlm.nih.gov/pubmed/15643758) as well as "The Effect of Salvadora Persica Extract (Miswak) and Chlorahexidine Gluconate on Human Dentin: A SEM Study" (see www.ncbi.nlm.nih.gov/pubmed/12239575) shows that the Peelu tree or miswak may boast a number of medicinal properties such as being antiseptic, astringent, detergent and containing enzyme inhibitors.
 Analyses have shown Salvadora persica to contain, among other ingredients, much fluoride and silica1 as well as sulphur, vitamin C and flavonoids.

-There seem to be several toothpastes or powders available which contain salvadora persica/miswak extracts such as Peelu tooth powder and toothpaste, Sarakan toothpaste (sold only in the UK) and likely others.
+There are several toothpastes or powders on offer which contain salvadora persica/miswak extracts such as Peelu tooth powder and toothpaste, Sarakan toothpaste (sold only in the UK) and likely others.

 Gum arabic tree (Acacia nilotica)